Welcome back to the February edition of Fellows Spotlight!

 Last month we introduced you to Paulo K Tiról, and we’ll be hearing from all other 2019-2020 Fellows: Andrew Rincón, Andy Roninson, Avi Amon, Elliah Heifetz, Jessica Kahkoska, Kate Douglas, Kyoung H. Park, Melis Aker, Nikhil Mahapatra, and Nolan Doran.

-Each of the Fellows/teams were asked the same 5 questions, exploring where these writers have been, are now, and are journeying towards.
+Each of these writers were asked the same series of questions, exploring where these writers have been, are now, and are journeying towards.
 Our Fellows took this gentle structure and ran, each submitting responses as unique and creative as they are.